Kalaw Super Travel Guide

 ~8000k / day and up

 You might be able to find someone willing to rent you a motorbike, but just keep in mind that the main roads are becoming quite a bit busier than they used to be around here.
-I wouldn't recommend riding a motorbike here unless you feel very comfortable riding already and with plenty of experience.
+I wouldn't recommend riding a motorbike here unless you feel very comfortable riding already and arrive with plenty of experience.

 If you're planning on driving to villages, the roads and paths (even outside the rainy season) can be very poor.
 Steep sections, blind corners, muddy spots and washouts are all very common.